nbaradar/context_core_obsidian_vault/SubSystems/User Interface/Simple Web UI/Frontend Dev Notes.md

 4. **Test Data Flow**:
     - Use React DevTools to verify how `results` propagates from `App.jsx` to `ResultsWindow` and `ResultCard`.

+You will need to restructure the /query response.
+Your current schema is not best practice for JSON
+>[!note]- JSON Best Practice
+>

+---

 ---